-A 2 year Research Engineer position is open to study novel immune modulating therapies to Hepatitis B virus (HBV) infections, using humanized mouse models, at the Institut Pasteur Paris in the Department of Immunology.
+A three year Post-doctoral position is available to study novel immune modulating therapies to Hepatitis B virus (HBV) infections, using humanized mouse models, in the Department of Immunology at the Institut Pasteur Paris.

 Current treatment strategies for HBV are life-long and rarely curative.
 Although HBV infects hepatocytes, its evasion and modulation of the immune response is key to the physiopathology observed.